dmnd-pool/dmnd-client/README.md

 After you have Bitcoin Core, Stratum V2 Template Provider and DMND Stratum V2 Client running, you can point your miner to the DMND Stratum V2 Client.

-Enter your DMND token in the password field and point your miners to the machine running the DMND Stratum V2 Client.
+Enter your DMND token in the password field and include it in the username as shown above and point your miners to the machine running the DMND Stratum V2 Client.
 The username field must include your DMND token.

-Example:
+**Example:
 username: your_token.worker_name
 password: x